Need help? Call 1-800-CERT-LAB

 3. Skin-Friendly and Safe

 It’s virtually water-insoluble and has a large molecular size, limiting dermal penetration.
 That translates to low systemic absorption and minimal irritation, making it a preferred choice for sensitive skin products.
+Unlike mineral-based active ingredients, Bemotrizinol is a non-mineral active and doesn’t leave a white cast on the skin, which users often prefer.

 4. Formulation Flexibility